ANLY521/strings-for-similarity-yhcath/README.md

 **TODO:**
 Describe each metric in ~ 1 sentence

+NIST (nltk.translate.nist_score): Compute precision for n-grams of size 1 to 4 while giving more weight to correct, rarer n-grams

+BLEU (nltk.translate.bleu_score): Compute precision for n-grams of size 1 to 4 and giving equal weights to each one

+WER (https://martin-thoma.com/word-error-rate-calculation/) : Compute the minimum number of editing steps to transform tokens from a string to match another string

+LCS (difflib.SequenceMatcher): Find the longest string that is a substring of two or more strings

+Edit Dist (nltk.edit_distance): Compute the minimum number of editing steps to transform characters of a string to match another string

 **TODO:** Fill in the correlations.
 Expected output for DEV is provided; it is ok if your actual result varies slightly due to preprocessing/system difference, but the difference should be quite small.